Elnazbkz/SocialAnalyzer/README.md

     You'll be prompted to provide details such as ID, content, author, likes, shares, and timestamp.
     Delete an existing social media post

+2. <b>Delete an existing social media post</b>
     Use this option to delete an existing post by providing its ID.
     If the post is found and successfully removed, a confirmation message will be displayed.
     Retrieve a social media post

+3. <b>Retrieve a social media post</b>
     Retrieve a specific post by entering its ID.
     If the post exists, its details will be displayed.
 Otherwise, a message indicating that the post does not exist will appear.
     Retrieve the top N posts with most likes

-Retrieve the top N posts with the most likes.
+4. <b>Retrieve the top N posts with the most likes.</b>
     You'll be prompted to specify the value of N.
     The app will display the specified number of posts with the highest likes.
     Retrieve the top N posts with most shares

-Retrieve the top N posts with the most shares.
+5.<b>Retrieve the top N posts with the most shares.</b>
     You'll be prompted to specify the value of N.
     The app will display the specified number of posts with the highest shares.

-Exit
+6. <b>Exit</b>
     Select this option to exit the app

 ## Features